ahmaxed/Bootstrap-Wordpress/README.md

 Bootstrap-Wordpress
 ===================

-A simple Bootstrap to Worpress theme with three columns.
+This repo includes number of default wordpress themes and a custom Bootstrap/Worpress theme with three columns.